rock-knowledge-reasoning/knowledge-reasoning-owlapi/README.md

 Furthermore, the embedded reasoner FACT++ (Reasoner for the SROIQ(D) Description Logic v1.6.2) is actually written in C++ and thus can be accessed almost directly.
-This implementation is not as complete as the orignal JAVA-based one.
+This implementation of owlapi is not as complete as the orignal JAVA-based one.
+Among other things it does not fully support is processing of construct such as DataComplementOf.
+DataOneOf is supported however.
-Among other things it does not support processing of construcst like, DataOneOf, DataComplementOf It provides, however, core features to handle ontologies and supports also some more complex modelling using qualified cardinality restrictions.
+This library provides core features to handle ontologies and supports also some more complex modelling using qualified cardinality restrictions.

 The user can load the model from file, and manipulate the resulting ontology